manuelcampagnolo/PyQGIS_2nd_edition/README.md

 session_9_c_create_raster_nodatavalue_histogram_matplotlib.py
 revised auxiliary_functions.py
 ```
-* Documents in the 'Figures and other course documentation' folder:
+* Documents in `Figures and other course documentation.zip`:
     - Overview of procedures to read/write vector data and raster data with PyQGIS scripts
     - Overview of PyQGIS objects for legends of vector and raster datasets.